JensGeorg/GSA-sRNA-RNA-interaction-/README.md

 source("src/gsa_sobol_functions.R")

-# load results form the paper
+# load results from the paper
 load("gsa_analysis_outputs.RData") # download from zenodo or generate own dataset

 # prepare objects from the loaded data